Real Broker operates on an 85/15 commission structure.

 Example Scenarios Illustrating Earnings Flow

-Consider a practical illustration.
+Consider a practical example.

 Strategy and Sustainability

-Real’s revenue share model rewards sustainable production.
+Real’s revenue share model rewards production.

 Maintaining Tier Status Amid Changing Downline Activity